PromptAI/homepage/README_en.md

 [中文](README.md) | [English](README_en.md)

-<h2 align="center">PromptDialog： No-code User Interface for Dialogue Design and Conversational AI  </h2>
+<h2 align="center">PromptDialog： A No-code Development Environment for Dialogues and Conversational AI  </h2>

-PromptDialog is a no-code user interface built for fast dialogue design and deployment.
+PromptDialog is a no-code development environment built for fast dialogue design and deployment.
 It is based on <a href="https://github.com/rasaHQ/rasa" target="_blank">RASA</a>, but does not require specific knowledge of RASA to design and deploy chatbots.
 PromptDialog uses natural language to design natural language dialogues.
 It minimizes annotation and coding efforts,  aiming for a chatbot release in a few minutes.
 PromptDialog facilitates fast debugging, allowing your team to quickly identify errors and improve your design.
 The source code of developed chatbots can be downloaded for local/cloud deployment and further customization.

 <br/>

-<h2 name="highlights" align="center">Highlights</h2>
+<h2 name="HIGHLIGHTS" align="center">Highlights</h2>

 <center>
 <table>